Caregiver Syndrome: The Silent Cost of Caring for Someone You Love

 Considering long-term care placement

-This guilt often prevents caregivers from seeking help.
+Guilt prevents caregivers from asking for help.

-Stress increases burnout.
+Stress accelerates burnout.

 When Caregiver Stress Becomes Dangerous

-Long-term caregivers have higher risk of:
+Long-term caregivers show higher rates of:

 Major depressive episodes